 Photo-receptors in the eye called cones are sensitive to colour; they are packed in the central-spot known as the macula.

-Cones come in three colours; red, green and blue.
+These cone receptors come in three colours; red, green and blue.

-vitamin A; a deficiency causes half a million children every year to go
+The cones have various proteins, or pigmentation, which respond to stimulation by differing wavelengths.
+They are made light-sensitive by vitamin A; a deficiency causes half a million children every year to go blind.

-The cones enable us to see fine detail as in reading, and colour, so one can visualise different parts of the spectrum.
+The cones enable us to see fine detail as in reading; and colour so one can visualise different parts of the spectrum.
 They capture the photons from light rays, converting them to chemical energy which is then detected by a nerve-ending; an impulse is sent to the brain via the optic n.

 "Advanced glycation products from raised blood glucose set up inflammatory changes in the retina."